 You have to meet certain requirements to get Medicaid help.
 These might involve

 - Your age

-- Whether you are pregnant, disabled, or blind
+- Whether you are pregnant, blind, or have a disability

 - Your income and resources